mathspp/mathspp/pages/03.workshops/05._recreational-maths/text.en.md

 Then I show them how mathematics can be used to **prove** those puzzles are unsolvable!

 And the best thing is, it is even more fun than what I made it sound like!

+You can read more about the workshop and the type of puzzles I present [here](recreational-maths).